antorguez95/synthetic_data_generation_framework/README.md

 There are 8 folders, one for each `database`.
 Inside each folder there are two files: `database_utils.py` and `database_main.py` (being `database` the correspondant name for each database.
 The former contains constants and custom functions developed uniquely for that database.
 The latter contains the most important part of this work; the script with the framework itself.
 One script has been developed for each database due to the heterogeneity and particularities of all databases.
 The arguments/parameters of every script are on the top of them.
 Notice that, with the default parameters (`bal_iterations = 100`, `aug_iterations = 10`), and the current grid of Machine Learning models (see `svm_params`, `rf_params`, `xgb_params`, `knn_params` variables) execution time can last from around 6 hours to nearly a day.
 Reduction of iterations and/or grid parameters will reduce the execution time.

 `results` folder contain the most relevant results, most of them published in our work####PAPER.
 Further executions of this code will overwrite the original results if neither the folder nor the file names are properly changed within the code. `EDA` folders has not been included yet, even they are generated when executing this code, since some errors arise when dealing with categorical variables.
-With `PIMA` and `SACardio` databases Exploratory Data Analysis functions work because these datasets do not contain categorical variables.
+With `PIMA` and `SACardio` databases Exploratory Data Analysis (EDA) functions work because these datasets do not contain categorical variables.

 Obtained results demonstrate that, using [CTGAN](https://arxiv.org/abs/1907.00503) and a Gaussian Copula available at the [SDV library](https://sdv.dev/SDV/), classification performances can be perfectly maintained, and even improved in some cases.
 Further research must be done in this line, yet the results present in our work are promising.